geeknik/my-awesome-stars/topics.md

 ## trading

+- [chainstacklabs/pump-fun-bot](https://github.com/chainstacklabs/pump-fun-bot) - A fully functional pump.fun trading and sniping bot not relying on any 3rd party APIs
 - [hummingbot/hummingbot](https://github.com/hummingbot/hummingbot) - Open source software that helps you create and deploy high-frequency crypto trading bots
 - [asavinov/intelligent-trading-bot](https://github.com/asavinov/intelligent-trading-bot) - Intelligent Trading Bot: Automatically generating signals and trading based on machine learning and feature engineering
 - [MarcSkovMadsen/awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be